HardlyDifficult/Tutorials/Outline.md

 <img src="https://qph.ec.quoracdn.net/main-qimg-10856ecbea4f439fb9fb751d41ff704a" width=50% />

 When working with sprites, we often want control over images down to the pixel.
-Anti-aliasing may lead to unexpected gaps or distortions.
+Anti-aliasing may lead to unexpected gaps or distortions when sprites are side by side.
 Here is an example that appears when using tiling:

 <img src="http://i.imgur.com/vY5YmVj.png" width=50% />